dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-NSwag.md

 ---
-title: Get started with NSwag
+title: Get started with NSwag and ASP.NET Core
 author: zuckerthoben
-description: This tutorial provides a walkthrough of adding NSwag to generate documentation and help pages for a Web API app.
+description: Learn how to use NSwag to generate documentation and help pages for an ASP.NET Core Web API app.
 manager: wpickett
 ms.author: scaddie
 ms.custom: mvc